vinceskahan/v5wiki/acuritebridge.md

 The bridge appears to send data for every sensor that it detects.
 However, the myacurite web server supports only up to 10 devices.

+In early 2018, Acurite announced that they would no longer support the SmartHub.
+After some outcry from users, Acurite postponed the shutdown from 2018 to 2019.
+As of February 2019, the Acurite servers are no more, leaving SmartHubs to flail about looking for a response from the servers.
+But have no fear!
+You can continue to capture data from any bridge/SmartHub device by running the weewx-interceptor driver.
+The weewx-interceptor responds as the Acurite servers did, so that SmartHub has no idea that it is no longer supported by its maker.

 ## Strategies

 There are a two approaches to getting data from an Acurite bridge: sniff or listen.